 The members of our Nominating and Governance Committee are Messrs.
-Crisp, Davis and Tong and Ms. Fulton.
-Mr. Crisp is the Chairman of this committee.
+Crisp and Davis and Ms. Fulton.
+Mr. Davis is the Chairman of this committee.
 This committee identifies, evaluates and recommends qualified nominees to serve on our Board of Directors, develops and oversees our internal corporate governance processes and maintains a management succession plan.
-We have adopted a Nominating and Governance Committee charter defining the committee's primary duties in a manner consistent with the rules of the SEC and NYSE that is posted on the Company's website at www.targaresources.com/investors/corporate-governance.
-The Nominating and Governance Committee held three meetings during 2021.
+This committee also oversees, evaluates, and monitors social, governance, political, human rights, and public policy trends, issues and concerns and other corporate responsibility matters.
+We have adopted a Nominating and Governance Committee charter defining the committee's primary duties in a manner consistent with the rules of the SEC and NYSE that is posted on the Company's website at www.targaresources.com/ investors/ corporate-governance.
+The Nominating and Governance Committee held three meetings during 2022.
 Our Board of Directors has determined that each of the members of the Nominating and Governance Committee is independent under the NYSE's rules governing board membership.